JakeSteam/blog-personal/_drafts/2024-04-05-android-games-april-2024.md

 1. The red lines (or skull for lethal) in the corner of each tile indicate the damage you'll receive if you're standing on it next turn.
 2. Gold enemy = immune.
 This might be due to your location, other enemies still being alive, or other factors.
 3. You'll receive no damage after killing the last enemy, so don't worry about your final tile.
-4. Shields only protect you from damage on your _next_ turn, they're not permanent.
+4. Shields only protect you from damage on your _current_ turn, they're not permanent.
-5. The "agile" perk (enemy dodges first attack) doesn't apply if the enemy can't move away from you due to another enemy or an edge.
+5. The "Nimble" perk (enemy dodges first attack) doesn't apply if the enemy can't move away from you due to another enemy or an edge.
 6. Long press on each enemy to figure out their mechanics.
 Working through each one's behaviour will eventually let you defeat them all.
 7. This will come down to personal preference, but I _really_ relied on the "Cantrip" (lightning bolt).
 Having extra turns lets the passive attacks stack up and clear out enemies.